-The Aging Drop was live between Thursday 22nd April – Wednesday 28th April, check out Select More each week to be the first to explore the latest Drop.
+The Aging Drop was live between Thursday 22nd April – Wednesday 28th April, check out Select More to be the first to explore the latest Drop.

 This week’s Drop asks: Is aging really as bad as we seem to think?
 Grammy award-winning rapper Chuck D says not, suggesting that we should all enjoy getting older and appreciate the knowledge, wisdom and mindful living that can come with increasing years.
 We explore age and artistry in Hokusai: Old Man Crazy to Paint, its impact on beauty in I Was Once a Beauty Queen, and the man trying to escape death in Eat to Live Forever with Giles Coren.

 Start your free trial of BBC Select on the Apple TV app and Amazon Prime Video Channels and watch The Aging Drop, plus hundreds of hours of critically-acclaimed titles across culture, politics and ideas.
 Free trial restrictions apply*.

 Featured in The Aging Drop on BBC Select: